Where is the conference being held?

 For illustrator portfolio reviews, bring your portfolio on the day of the conference.
 For more information on general portfolio guidelines, visit the Portfolio Showcase page.

 For manuscript and picture book dummy critiques, read the instructions on our Critiques Submission page.
 The deadline to submit your pages is April 13, 2019.
 If you have to cancel a critique, see the “What if I have to cancel?” section of this FAQ.

 Please note: If you sign up for a critique or review, you will miss some of the breakout session or keynote going on at that time.
 Unfortunately, that is unavoidable due to a very busy schedule.
 Critique/review times may not be changed on the day.
 If you miss your critique/review time, we cannot guarantee that you will be able to get another 10 minutes, so please keep an eye on the time.
 Aim to be in the critique area at least 5 minutes before your scheduled critique time.

-Manuscript critiques will be eligible for Austin SCBWI’s Cynthia Leitich Smith Writing Mentor Award, with the chance to win a year’s mentorship with Jennifer Ziegler.
+Manuscript critiques will be eligible for Austin SCBWI’s Cynthia Leitich Smith Writing Mentor Award, with the chance to win a year’s mentorship with award-winning author Varian Johnson.
 If you would prefer not to be included in the award, please note that when you register.

 How does an agent/editor pitch/consultation work?

 You must be registered for Sunday to sign up for an agent/editor pitch/consultation.
 (Please note: These are with agents and editors.)

 Agent/editor pitch sessions cost $20 and are 3-minute timeslots when you may either pitch your story to the agent or editor, or simply ask questions about the industry or their agency or publishing house.
 The session allows you guaranteed time with that person.
 A pitch is not a guarantee of acceptance of your manuscript.
 It’s a chance to make an impression, get comfortable meeting with agents or editors, and learn.
 Make sure you are practiced and ready to go.